gemcLogo

 clas12v

-A detector can be re-used in multiple experiments, with configuration changes such as shifts components, changes of materials, addition or removal of certain volumes.
+A detector can be re-used in multiple experiments, with configuration changes such as components shifts, changes of materials, addition or removal of certain volumes.

-GEMC can manage this with a string variable called variation.
+GEMC can manage these changes by using variations.
 This has the advantages:

 • Easiness to select the desired configuration

-In the JSON steering card the two variations of clas12CD are loaded by specifying the variation name:
+• In the YAML steering card the two variations of clas12CD are loaded by specifying the variation name:

 { "system": "clas12CD", "variation": "nominal" }